j-pride/manual/manual.md

 ## Preparing the development project

-Working with PriDE requires to add the library pride.jar into the CLASSPATH of the working environment, as well as the JDBC driver of the database to access.
-E.g. in case of a MySQL 6 database this is the library mysql-connector-java-6.0.6.jar, for Oracle 11 the library ojdbc8.jar, for HSQL 2.x the library hsqldb-2.x.y.jar, and for SQLite 3 the library sqlite-jdbc-3.x.y.jar.
-The ultra light database SQLite is the best choice for first experiments.
+Working with PriDE requires to add the library pride-x-y-z.jar into the CLASSPATH of the working environment, as well as the JDBC driver of the database to access.
+E.g. in case of a MySQL 6 database this is the library mysql-connector-java-6.y.z.jar, for Oracle 11 the library ojdbc8.jar, for HSQL 2.x the library hsqldb-2.y.z.jar, and for SQLite 3 the library sqlite-jdbc-3.y.z.jar.
+The ultra light database SQLite in server-less mode is the best choice for first experiments.
+You may set up a playground project by cloning PriDE's [manual examples source code repository on GitHub](https://github.com/j-pride/manual-example-code) and compile its sources with Maven, using the included [pom.xml](https://github.com/j-pride/manual-example-code/blob/master/pom.xml).
+However, as PriDE and SQLite do not depend on any other libraries, you can easily download the PriDE and SQLite JAR files from Maven central and create a project with any technique you like.

 Driver class, database URL, database user, and password are supposed to be provided as system properties in this tutorial examples.
 For SQLite and a local example database, user and password can be omitted and the properties look like this:

 ```
 pride.dbtype=sqlite